fnplus/footsteps-app/Guidelines.md

 # Guidelines
 ![image](./images/welcome.png)
-## Contributing to 👣 fnplus Open Source Projects
+## Contributing to 👣 Fnplus Open Source Projects
-fnplus welcomes contributions to open source projects on Github.
+Fnplus welcomes contributions to open source projects on Github.
 When contributing, please follow the [Code of Conduct](/CODE_OF_CONDUCT.md).
 ## Issues
 Feel free to submit issues and enhancement requests.
 All requests would be entertained with respect to CODE OF CONDUCT.
 We welcome your ideas and creativity.
 ## Contributing